 - state or local employee assigned to accept reports from citizens (like a 911 operator).

-Note that if a person makes a false police report of a crime, and the report is to someone of the CHP, then such person could be charged with both:
+Note that if you make a false police report of a crime, and the report is to someone of the CHP, then you could be charged with both:

 - false statements to the CHP, per VC 20, and

 - making a false report of a crime, per PC 148.5.

 For additional guidance or to discuss your case with a criminal defense lawyer, we invite you to contact our law firm at the Shouse Law Group.
 Our attorneys provide both consultations and legal advice you can trust.

 Our lawyers also represent clients throughout California State, including those in Los Angeles, Orange County, and Sacramento.

 - California Vehicle Code 20 VC.
 See also Aslam v.
 Superior Court (2019) 41 Cal.App.5th 1029.

 - California Vehicle Code 40000.5 VC.